shaolinmkz/fast-food-fast/README.md

 	});
 });
 ```
-The example able is a test to check the GET all food menu route.
+The example able is a test to validate the user form input fields.
-It expects a status code of 200 if the user accesses the route `host:port/api/v1/orders/menus/foods`.
+It expects a status code of 400 if the user accesses the route `host:port/api/v2/auth/signup` with an invalid firstname character.
-It checks the length of the food database structure and asserts if there is any property called "price" in the food database object.
-Finally, it check if the respond message deeply equals the "All meals have been delivered successfully" before it ends.
+It checks the each character of the users input to check for an invalid English alphabet.
+It flags the field if its not a valid alphabet.

 ## Deployment